Strategies

 We need to align our expectations with our child’s developmental stage (and sensory profile)

 It can sometimes be exasperating when you know a child possesses a skill, such as putting on socks and shoes, but can’t or refuses to while you’re trying to rush out the door to get to school.
-They’re brains are too stressed(?)/overwhelmed to recall/complete the task at that moment.
-It;s somewhat like the idea that we know how and possess the skill to remain calm and take a pause when we’re frustrated by our child, but just can’t recall our strategies in that stressed moment.
+Their brains are too stressed(?)/overwhelmed to recall/complete the task.
+It's somewhat like the idea that we know how and possess the skill to remain calm and take a pause when we’re frustrated by our child, but just can’t recall our strategies in that stressed moment.

 Emotional intelligence